klaasnienhuis/devfab/docs/projects/phone.md

 <PhoneExperience />

 Let's create a product showcase for a phone.
 A 3D product showcase should show the product in a compelling way.
 Because we're using 3D models, we can add interactivity.
 But let's not overdo it.
-We want to show the product, not the interactivity.
+We want to show the product, not show off 3D tech.
 The interactivity should be subtle and enhance the experience.

 I will point to the relevant sections in the guide to explain the principles behing the code.
+If this is your first time working with the Sketchfab API, I recommend you start with the [Getting started](../guide/model-loading/getting-started.html) tutorial.

 ## Features